godotengine/godot-docs/classes/class_styleboxtexture.rst

 | *Getter* | get_expand_margin_size()      |
 +----------+-------------------------------+

-Expands the top margin of this style box when drawing, causing it be drawn larger than requested.
+Expands the top margin of this style box when drawing, causing it to be drawn larger than requested.

 .. _class_StyleBoxTexture_property_margin_bottom: